Video shows police officer beating homeless woman

 CNN is attempting to reach McCrary or her lawyer.

 CNN affiliate WGCL reported McCrary is currently in jail for an unrelated charge.
-One man who says he knows McCray told WGCL that she's often seen at the store asking for money and alluded to mental health issues.
+One man who says he knows McCrary told WGCL that she's often seen at the store asking for money and alluded to mental health issues.